-Recognize the importance of filtering.
+Based on the membrane filtration principle, recognize the importance of filtering.
 Filtering protects chromatographic systems and columns, prolongs their service life, and improves the accuracy of data.
 Filtration eliminates pressure fluctuations due to friction particles and baseline fluctuations due to irregular impurities.
 The interference of bubbles to the detection system can be eliminated.

 Related parameters and common sense of membrane filter

 In order to better understand syringe filter membrane selection, now we first learn the relevant parameters and common sense of the lower membrane filter.

 1. Air flux Is a method of measuring air passing through a filter.
 That is, in the case of different pressure, different porosity, and different device area, the flow of air through.

 2. The bubble point In the microporous membrane industry, the use of a specific liquid to wet the roll membrane, and at a specific temperature, the need to squeeze out of the membrane hole liquid minimum pressure.

 3. Absolute aperture The absolute pore size class is defined by identifying pore size by 100% interception of challenging bacteria of a particular size under very stringent test conditions.
 Among the conditions that must be specified are the measurement of organic (or molecular) size and concentration, measurement of pressure, and inspection.

 4. Filter function Filters are defined in terms of their overdose and blocking particle size at specific pressures.
 In general, the lower the obstruction and pressure, the more effective the filter.